schluchtenscheisser/spot-altcoin-scanner/docs/canonical/open_questions.md

 **Still to decide**

 1. Should the Eligibility or Universe Classification layer flag non-Latin/non-ASCII symbol names with lower confidence rather than hard-excluding them?
-A hard ASCII filter risks rejecting legitimate MEXC-listed assets without evidence; a flag-first approach is more consistent with the diagnostic-before-config principle.
-2. Alternatively: is the canonical path an explicit Override Map entry (include or exclude) for any non-ASCII symbol that surfaces in Shadow-Live runs?
+2. Alternatively: is the canonical path an explicit Override Map entry — include or exclude — for any non-ASCII symbol that surfaces in Shadow-Live runs?
 3. If flagging: which confidence level and which reason code?
-4. Document the decision explicitly so future Classification rules do not silently guess.
+4. Should non-ASCII handling affect only diagnostics/classification or also operational eligibility?

+**Current boundary**

+Do not introduce a hard ASCII filter without evidence.
+A flag-first or explicit-override approach is more consistent with the diagnostic-before-config principle, but this still needs an explicit decision.

 ---

-### 10) `tokenized_stock_or_etf` shows systematically higher `unknown_execution` rate
+### Q10) `tokenized_stock_or_etf` shows systematically higher `unknown_execution` rate

+**Status:** Still open / informational until reproduced

 **Context**

-Observed in T24 run (bar_id 2026-05-02): 6/22 tokenized assets showed `UNKNOWN_ORDERBOOK_STALE`, significantly higher than in `classic_crypto` segments.
+Observed in T24 run: tokenized-stock-/ETF-like assets showed a higher `UNKNOWN_ORDERBOOK_STALE` rate than `classic_crypto` segments.

 **Still to decide**

-Is this a structural pattern (lower market-maker activity, less frequently updated order books for tokenized assets)?
+Is this a structural pattern, such as lower market-maker activity or less frequently updated orderbooks for tokenized assets?
 If so:

 - Should tokenized assets receive different execution grading behavior?
 - Should the `observe_only` threshold for stale orderbooks be tighter for this category?
 - Or is the current handling correct and this is informational only?

+**Current boundary**

+No immediate config or execution-rule change without reproduced evidence across newer runs.

 ---

-### 11) ARBUSDT shows `execution_attempted = true` without a valid decision bucket
+### Q11) ARBUSDT shows `execution_attempted = true` without a valid decision bucket

+**Status:** Still open / verify if still reproducible

 **Context**

-Observed after the Smoke-Test run (T20): `ARBUSDT` had `execution_attempted = True` with no corresponding `decision_bucket` or `state_machine_state` in diagnostics.
-Flagged as a "pre-existing anomaly in the execution adapter path" at the time, never investigated further.
+Observed after the T20 Smoke-Test run: `ARBUSDT` had `execution_attempted = true` with no corresponding `decision_bucket` or `state_machine_state` in diagnostics.
+It was flagged as a pre-existing anomaly in the execution-adapter path.

 **Still to decide**

-Is this a defect in the Execution Adapter logic, a diagnostics serialization gap, or an edge case specific to early Smoke-Test-phase behavior that is no longer reproducible?
-Lowest priority — verify first whether this is still observable in current Shadow-Live runs before investing in a fix.
+Is this a defect in Execution Adapter logic, a diagnostics serialization gap, or an edge case specific to early Smoke-Test-phase behavior that is no longer reproducible?

+**Current boundary**

+Lowest priority.
+Verify first whether this is still observable in current Shadow-Live runs before investing in a fix.

 ---

-### 12) Evaluation Replay does not accumulate across runs
+### Q13) `dist_to_base_mid_pct` remains unresolved

+**Status:** Still open

 **Context**

-`run_count: 1` on every day.
-Correct by T18 design — the Replay reads from the run artifact of the current session, not from a persistent event store.
-This means the Evaluation does not build a cross-day event history.

-**Consequence**

-For genuine forward-return evaluation ("What did TURTLEUSDT do after the confirmed signal?") either an accumulating event store or a separate analysis script that merges multiple Replay artifacts across days is required.
-This is the prerequisite for T30.

-**Still to decide**

-Which approach: accumulating event store (architectural change to T18) or aggregating analysis script (lighter, consistent with T25 pattern)?

----

-### 13) `dist_to_base_mid_pct` remains unresolved

-**Context**

-The field `dist_to_base_mid_pct` was identified during the Ticket-5 / Ticket-5.1 / Ticket-6 workstream as a required input for `expansion_progress_structural`, but no authoritative formula was found in the governing specifications.
+`dist_to_base_mid_pct` was identified during the Ticket-5 / Ticket-5.1 / Ticket-6 workstream as a required input for `expansion_progress_structural`, but no authoritative formula was found in the governing specifications.

 The field name and descriptive intent exist, but the architecture still lacks a canonical definition for: